 Most Halloweens I make a big pot of chili for dinner, and once the kids have thinned out, I turn the lights off, put on a scary movie and curl up in front of the fire with my dinner.
 It inevitably goes untouched because by 8:00 or so I’m actually bleeding chocolate from my ears but chili is tradition so I make it anyway.

 In terms of the scary movie I lean towards things that are actually scary.
 Like The Exorcist or The Shining or anything with Rob Schneider.
 Eek ick.

-Movies about haunted houses though?
+Movies about rooms mysteriously filled with flies though????
 Haunted houses will do it every time.

 According to people in the know, a house can be haunted by ghosts or entities regardless of how old the house is.
 They can come in on objects or other people.
 And of course they can arrive through death.

 I have no idea how the ghost in my house arrived but I can tell you it lived here before I did.
 When I moved into my house I was kind of hoping for a ghost; in that, ghosts don’t really exist, kind of way.
 Then as the days wore on and the confusion of moving in settled down I noticed something.
 It wasn’t a big thing.
 It was just big enough to be noticed.

 At the top of my staircase is a an old window.
 It has four panes of glass, a wood frame and a latch.
 The first couple of time I noticed the open window I figured it had just blown open, or I had forgotten to close it even though it was the middle of December.
 I soon started to pay attention to pushing the window closed and clicking the latch into place before descending down the stairs.
 Without fail when I came up those stairs, no matter how long or how soon later, the window was open.